espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/The Snakebite.md

 * * *

 _The Snakebite_ represents poison, assassination, and disharmony.
 As long as you have _The Snakebite_ invested, it grants you a +2 item bonus to Deception and Stealth checks you make for initiative.
 This increases to a +3 item bonus if you're at least 17th level.
-The DCs of your poison effects have a +1 item bonus to targets that are [[Off-Guard]] to you when you afflict the target with the poison (the DC retains this bonus for the target's subsequent saves against the affliction, even if the target is no longer off-guard to you).
+The DCs of your poison effects have a +1 item bonus to targets that are [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] to you when you afflict the target with the poison (the DC retains this bonus for the target's subsequent saves against the affliction, even if the target is no longer off-guard to you).

 **Activate** 2 envision, Interact